Ensuring Safety and Efficacy in Healthcare

 Particularly in the realm of medical devices and pharmaceuticals, the FDA’s oversight is crucial in preventing harm and ensuring that health care providers and patients receive products that are effective and safe.
 The agency’s comprehensive evaluation process includes reviewing clinical trial data, inspecting manufacturing practices, and monitoring products post-market to safeguard public health.

-Key Functions of the FDA
+Key FDA Functions

-Regulation of Medical Devices
+Regulation of Devices

 The FDA reviews and approves medical devices, ensuring they perform safely and effectively before they can be marketed.